chloemay-1/mybestidea/README.md

 When I changed used chrome Dev tools and changed to samsung smart phone, there was no horizontal scrool.
 ### CSS and HTML Validator

 #### CSS

 I used [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_uri) to check my css code.

 When I first sent my CSS code into the validator I got 7 issues.
-5 of them being pearse issues, which were simple fixes.
+5 of them being parse issues, which were simple fixes.
 The other 2 issues were also quick fixes, I had missed unit after width and height for one element.
 ![CSS Validator before fixes](assets/readme-images/cssvalidator7.png)

 After fixing these errors I sent my code through again and was given No Errors Found